-Our board of directors has established an audit committee, a compensation committee and a corporate governance and nominating committee.
+Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.
 The composition and responsibilities of each committee are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
-Each of the audit, compensation, and corporate governance and nominating committees is a standing committee and operates pursuant to a separate written charter adopted by our board of directors that is available on the Investors section of the Company's website at ir.pmvpharma.com.
+Each of the audit committee, compensation committee, and nominating and corporate governance committee is a standing committee and operates pursuant to a separate written charter adopted by our board of directors that is available on the Investors section of the Company's website at ir.pmvpharma.com.
 The inclusion of our website address in this proxy statement does not include or incorporate by reference into this proxy statement the information on or accessible through our website.

-Our board of directors met seven times during fiscal year 2021.
-During fiscal year 2021, each of our directors attended 75% or more of the aggregate of (a) the total number of meetings of the board of directors held while a director (during the period in which the director served on the board of directors) and (b) the total number of meetings held by all committees on which the director served (during the period in which the director served on such committees).
+Our board of directors met 12 times during fiscal year 2022.
+During fiscal year 2022, each of our directors attended 75% or more of the aggregate of (a) the total number of meetings of the board of directors held while a director (during the period in which the director served on the board of directors) and (b) the total number of meetings held by all committees on which the director served (during the period in which the director served on such committees).
 Pursuant to our corporate governance guidelines, each director is encouraged to attend each annual meeting of stockholders.

 Although we do not have a formal policy regarding attendance by members of our board of directors at the annual meetings of stockholders, we encourage, but do not require, directors to attend.
-Two of our seven directors attended our 2021 annual meeting of stockholders.
+Two of our seven directors attended our 2022 annual meeting of stockholders.